 He may make it look easy to the casual observer, but if you follow the man you’ll notice that it’s anything but.

 Did I mention he’s done this with something like ten languages?
-It may never be easy, but it certainly becomes easier with every new language that you compound.
+It may never be easy, but it certainly becomes easier with every new language that you compound onto your repertoire.

-For some of us however, the challenge is part of the fun.
+For some of us however, the challenge itself is a motivating factor.
 The trials and the slow mental burn – like the warm pain you feel after exercising – make it worth the time and effort.
 Just because it’s difficult doesn’t mean it needs to be unpleasant.